 Massive 10-acre grass fire sparked by stuck pickup's hot exhaust

-HAMMOND - A stuck pickup truck's exhaust sparked a 10-acre grass fire Saturday.
+SPRINGFIELD - A stuck pickup truck's exhaust sparked a 10-acre grass fire Saturday.

-Livingston Parish Fire Protection District #2 reported the fire happened off of Coates Road in Hammond.
+Livingston Parish Fire Protection District #2 reported the fire happened off of Coates Road in Springfield.

 Firefighters said the people in the truck were spreading grass seeds in a field when their vehicle got stuck.
 The truck's exhaust was hot enough to ignite a fire when it came in contact with grass in the field, firefighters said.